Elijah Burke: Singles competition and departure (2007–2008)

 On June 19, 2007, Burke lost to Chris Benoit (which would be Benoit's last match before his death) in a match that would decide who would face either CM Punk or Marcus Cor Von for the vacant ECW World Championship at Vengeance: Night of Champions.
 Burke then lost to Punk in a two out of three falls match, which would see the winner becoming the number-one contender to Johnny Nitro's ECW World Championship.
 On July 10, Burke rebounded with a decisive victory over Balls Mahoney.
-He was then named the number one contender for the ECW Championship and went on to face CM Punk at the Unforgiven pay-per-view where he was beaten after Punk cleanly pinned him.
+He was then named the number one contender for the ECW Championship and went on to face Punk at the Unforgiven pay-per-view where he was beaten after Punk cleanly pinned him.

 Two days later on ECW, an elimination chase was set up by ECW General Manager Armando Estrada.
 This challenge was to determine the number one contender to CM Punk's ECW Championship in order to compete for the title at No Mercy.
 Estrada pitted four ECW wrestlers (Burke, Kevin Thorn, Tommy Dreamer and Stevie Richards) against each other in a fatal four-way that night, which Burke won, removing the loser of the match, Richards, from contention.
-The following week Thorn was eliminated and in the final match of the elimination chase, Burke was eliminated by Dreamer.
+The following week, Thorn was eliminated and in the final match of the elimination chase, Burke was eliminated by Dreamer.

 Towards the end of 2007, Burke had a short feud with then-World Heavyweight Champion Batista after Batista claimed his upcoming match with Burke was the last thing on his mind, thus disrespecting him and leading to two singles matches against Batista with Burke on the losing end of both.
 On the November 20 episode of ECW, Burke introduced and formed an alliance with the newest member of the ECW roster, Shelton Benjamin, who moved over from the Raw brand.
 Burke was then taken off television for several months but he later reappeared by participating in the 2008 Royal Rumble, entering as the 28th entrant but was eliminated by Triple H after having Mick Foley pushed into him, after which both Foley and Burke were eliminated.

-He later participated in a 24-man battle royal at WrestleMania XXIV to determine who would face ECW Champion Chavo Guerrero Jr. Burke was eliminated early in the match (shortly after he himself eliminated Stevie Richards) by Kane.
+He later participated in a 24-man battle royal at WrestleMania XXIV to determine who would face ECW Champion Chavo Guerrero Jr. Burke was eliminated early in the match (shortly after he himself eliminated Richards) by Kane.
 Burke then reappeared again in a tag team match on SmackDown where he and Shelton Benjamin faced Kofi Kingston and then-United States Champion Matt Hardy in a losing effort.
 Burke faced Hardy the following week in what would be his final televised match, but was unsuccessful.
-Burke later resurfaced once again in 2008 with a new "Black Pope" gimmick defeating Stevie Richards, Kung Fu Naki and Jamie Noble in dark matches.
+Burke later resurfaced once again in 2008 with a new "Black Pope" gimmick defeating Richards, Kung Fu Naki and Jamie Noble in dark matches.

 On November 10, 2008, Burke was released from his WWE contract after being absent from television since May 2008.